 In the Luangwa valley, local communities are growing rapidly in size, and the majority of villagers still have no convenient access to safe, clean water.

-However, there is an answer to this problem...and we want to help.
+However, there is an answer to this problem...
 Safe, clean water is available, but it is stored underground.
 To reach it, deep boreholes need to be drilled and central pumps need to be provided.
 This is not such a difficult task, but it does require funding and organization.
 The Bushcamp Company, in conjunction with generous donors, has already embarked on an ambitious project to provide a number of boreholes in various village locations.
 Each borehole costs around US$7000 to construct, but with continuing donor support, we plan to extend this project to other needy areas.

 For more information as to how you can assist, please email firstname.lastname@example.org